-- We accept submissions from September through January.
-Issues are published on a rolling basis throughout the calendar year, generally starting on 1 January.
+- We accept submissions from September 1 through January 1.
+Issues are published on a rolling basis throughout the calendar year, generally starting on New Year's Day.

 - We accept fiction and non-fiction submissions up to 5,000 words and poetry submissions up to 100 lines.

 - We will read up to 5 poems and 1 short story per submission; please wait to hear from us before submitting additional work.

 - Please include your contact information on the top of the first page and a header with your name on all subsequent pages.
 For prose pieces, please number your pages.

 - Simultaneous submissions are fine, but please withdraw your piece if it is accepted elsewhere.
 (And if we accept you first and you accept our acceptance, please honor that.)

 - Please do not send us podcasts or interviews.
 If we accept your work, we may pursue these things ourselves.

 - We are happy to consider photo essays that contain up to 15 images.
 Please send a PDF containing both the images and the text to email@example.com.